cloudfoundry/docs-book-cloudfoundry/README.md

     |
   </pre>

-4. Make your changes
+4. Make your changes.

+5. This book now uses a centralized layout repository [docs-layout-repo](https://github.com/pivotal-cf/docs-layout-repo) which you must clone for bookbinder `bind` to run properly.

-5. Run bookbinder on your local changes:
+6. Run bookbinder on your local changes:

   <pre>
     $ cd docs-book-cloudfoundry